0xADD1E/Databases-Project/Phase1/Description.md

 - AppearanceId and LearnAtLevel would be the two keys for this relation

 **CanLearnAttacks**
 > *The CanLearnAttacks relation is the relation between the PokemonCanLearn and Attacks entities.
-Each level can have multiple attacks availble at it, however individual attacks always are learnable at the same level.*
+Each level can have multiple attacks available at it, however individual attacks always are learnable at the same level.*
 - LearnAtLevel and AttackName would be the two keys for this relation

 **TypeOfAttack**
 > *The TypeOfAttack relation is the relation between the Attacks and AttackTypes entities.
 Each attack has only one type, however multiple attacks are classified as each type.*
-- AttackName would be the key for the relation as AttackTypes references a foriegn key
+- AttackName would be the key for the relation as AttackTypes references a foreign key

 **TypeOf**
 > *The TypeOf relation is the relation between the Types and AttackTypes entities.
 Each type has only one attack type as it corresponds directly with the entity, however attack types can have multiple types.*
-- TypeName would be the key for the relation as AttackTypes references a foriegn key
+- TypeName would be the key for the relation as AttackTypes references a foreign key

 **TypeMatch**
 > *The Typematch relation is the relation between the Types and TypeMatchups entities.
 Each type has two matchups, either against itself, or against another.
 The matchup however can work against multiple different types.*